 There are millions of people who suffer from anxiety, panic attacks, and compulsive behaviors who attempt to handle their issues on their own and without any prescription medications.
-However, there are thousands of people who are unable to treat their anxiety, so instead they go see their family physician.
-Their doctor can prescribe one of the many types of anti-anxiety medications available on the market today, but a long-standing favorite for physicians has been medication that contained benzodiazepines.
+However, there are thousands of people who are unable to treat their anxiety, so instead, they go see their family physician.
+Their doctor can prescribe one of the many types of anti-anxiety medications available on the market today, but a long-standing favorite for physicians has been a medication that contained benzodiazepines.

 Benzodiazepines have been available to treat patients who have anxiety since 1960.
 The first two prescriptions that contain this substance are Librium and Valium.
 These two were very popular when they first came out and still are 50 years later in our present society.
 It wasn’t until almost 20 years after they were introduced when doctors started to realize benzodiazepine addiction could occur when people took these prescribed drugs and how difficult it was for patients to stop taking them.

 What are the Dangers and Side Effects of Benzodiazepine Addiction?

 Individuals who take benzodiazepines often find they are less anxious and their compulsive tendencies and panic attacks subside.
 However, many patients who are taking this prescription medication don’t realize the danger of what can happen if the prescribed dosage is abused.
 Also, individuals who buy benzodiazepine pills off the black market typically self-medicate and are not diagnosed, lacking the medical expertise of a physician to inform what the dangers are of using this controlled substance for a prolonged period of time.
 Family members and friends who worry if their loved one is abusing benzodiazepine medications should understand what dangers and side effects can occur when someone is abusing this substance.

 When taken at the normal prescribed dosage, benzodiazepines reduce feelings of anxiety and panic attacks.
 If taken in larger dosages than what is prescribed, the following symptoms could occur: